top of page

 As a neurodivergent author, advocate, and speaker, Joel shares personal insight that helps educators, staff, and community audiences better understand how academic and social environments are actually experienced from the inside.

-Whether he is joining a panel, leading a conversation, or speaking to a group, Joel helps audiences recognize unspoken expectations, rethink assumptions, and approach neurodivergent students with more clarity and understanding.
+Whether he is joining a panel, speaking to a group, Joel helps audiences recognize unspoken expectations, rethink assumptions, and approach neurodivergent students with more clarity and understanding.

 Book Joel